Wall Street’s rally stalls on hot jobs, cold earnings data

 Big Tech stocks were helping to lead the market lower following some weaker-than-expected earnings reports.

-Amazon fell 5% and was one of the biggest weight on the S&P 500, while Google's parent company dropped 1.7%.
+Amazon fell 3.9% and was one of the biggest weight on the S&P 500, while Google's parent company slipped 0.9%.
 Because they're among the most valuable stocks on Wall Street, their movements carry more weight on the S&P 500 than others.

 ——